-Area of expertise Douala City Council (CUD) Planning, land use, town planning and housing Constitution of land reserves; Urban planning, master plans and development strategies, urban renewal and re-parcelling; Urban traffic and transport plans for the entire road network; Creation and management of primary and secondary roads; Creation and management of sanitation, wastewater and stormwater facilities; Allocation of street and building addresses.
+Area of expertise Douala City Council (CUD) Douala 4 Council (CAD4) Planning, land use, town planning and housing Constitution of land reserves; Urban planning, master plans and development strategies, urban renewal and re-parcelling; Urban traffic and transport plans for the entire road network; Creation and management of primary and secondary roads; Creation and management of sanitation, wastewater and stormwater facilities; Allocation of street and building addresses.
+Preparation and execution of municipal investment plans; Creation and maintenance of municipal roads; Creation and maintenance of unclassified rural roads and crosswalks; Contribution to the electrification of areas without electricity.